Living with Cancer during the Holidays

 - Reassess gift-giving.
 If you are struggling financially, your loved ones will understand if you need to scale back on gifts.
 If you do choose to give gifts this year, shop online, take advantage of the numerous free shipping offers available during the holidays, or you can give gifts that you crafted, or knitted, yourself!
 Gift cards, available at most grocery stores, are also an excellent way to avoid the stress and physical drain of the holiday retail rush.

 If the costs of cancer treatment have created a considerable source of holiday stress, Fifth Season Financial may be able to help.
-Through Fifth Season’s Funds for Living and Giving (FLAG) Program, clients can obtain an advance on their life insurance policies while preserving funds for beneficiaries to receive in the future.
+Through Fifth Season’s Funds for Living Program, clients can obtain an advance on their life insurance policies while preserving funds for beneficiaries to receive in the future.
 There are no restrictions on the use of these funds, families can use them to pay medical bills, travel for the holidays, give gifts to loved ones, and more.
-If Fifth Season’s FLAG Program can help with coping with cancer during the holidays, please don’t hesitate to contact us today!
+If Fifth Season’s Funds For Living Program can help with coping with cancer during the holidays, please don’t hesitate to contact us today!